How to Separate and Define Your Lashes With MascaraMay 08, 2023

-In addition to having excess product on your brush, Towne says one of the biggest lash mistakes people make is applying the product in globs rather than taking their time with it.
+In addition to having excess product on your brush, Towne says one of the biggest lash mistakes people make is applying the product in thick, heavy layers rather than taking their time with it.
 “Make sure that you are applying a fresh mascara in thin layers,” he says.

-Use a Lash Primer to Smooth, Separated Lashes
+Use a Lash Primer and Mascara to Separate Your Lashes